Taurus-II/foundry-anshudice/README.md

 # foundry-anshudice
-Additional Dice presets and themes for Dice So Nice.
+Exalted-themed dice presets for Dice So Nice.
 Requires Dice So Nice module to work.
+Derived from Lordu's Custom Dice for Dice So Nice.